monguri/CCDK/docs/Setup.en.md

 ![one_to_one_run](images/one_to_one_run.png)

 The test is successful if a window is displayed and the frame count continues to increase (as shown above).
-You can end the test by pressing the `[Q]` key or closing the window directly.
+You can end the test by pressing the [Q] key or closing the window directly.

-<B>Step 3 - Perform validation tests on the many-to-many skeleton program with video streaming disabled</B>
+<B>Step 3 - Perform validation tests on the N:N skeleton program with video streaming disabled</B>

 Launch the many_to_many program without launching the backend server.

 ![many_to_many_no_backend](images/many_to_many_run_without_backend.png)

-In contrast to the to the one_to_one program, the many_to_many program window attempts to increment the values for the `Ping:0` and `Channelcast:0` variables.
+In contrast to the to the one_to_one program, the many_to_many program window attempts to increment the values for the 'Ping:0' and 'Channelcast:0' variables.
 The ping variable is related to the number of ping responses received from the backend server.
 This should remain at 0, meaning the many_to_many program was not able to connect to the backend server.
 The Channelcast variable should also remain at 0 for similar reasons.